edstott/ES-synth-starter/doc/LabPart2.md

 	You can also attach a second keyboard module and see the messages sent from one to the other.
 	Change the argument to `CAN_INIT()` to false to disable loopback mode and allow the MCUs to receive each others’ messages.

-	> **Warning**
+  > [!IMPORTANT]
   >
   > The CAN protocol requires that each message is acknowledged.
   > If there is no acknowledgement then the transmission will be retried, potentially forever.
   > An incomplete tranmission will prevent new transmissions from being loaded and your code will block.
   >
   > In loopback mode the MCU will receive and acknowledge its own transmissions, but if you disable loopback you need to ensure that a second keyboard is connected and programmed to receive messages.
-	> If your code stops working when you disable loopback, the likely cause is that there is nothing that is receiving and acknowledging messages.
+  > If your code stops working when you disable loopback, the likely cause is that nothing is receiving and acknowledging messages.

 3. Implement a receive queue.
 	The method of receiving messages is not very good because it uses polling in the display thread.